simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - Not deleted when root volume is deleted
     - Instance store vs. EBS
         - Instance store
+            - High performance - physically attached to host computer
             - Max size 10GB
             - Terminate instance by default terminates this device (**can't** be disabled)
             - Instance stored backed instances can't be stopped
+            - Reboot commands do not effect instance store backed EC2 instances
         - EBS root device
             - Max size 1-2TB (OS dependant)
             - Terminate instance by default terminates this device (can be manually disabled)
             - can be stopped
         - ![EBS vs. Instance Store Backed Instances](http://secureservercdn.net/160.153.137.15/3d9.249.myftpupload.com/wp-content/uploads/2016/04/screen-shot-2016-04-06-at-6-36-02-am.png)
     - Upgrading EC2 Volume Types
+- Can store copies of on-prem VMs in EC2 by launching instances and using VM import/export
+- Instance unlimited
+    - A burstable performance instance configured as unlimited can sustain high CPU performance for any period of time whenever required
 - Deployment Steps
     - Pick AMI
     - Pick Type (Size, etc.)